wenwen-xxiii/PDM-DOCUMENT-REQUEST_SYSTEM/README.md

 # PDM Document Request System

 A comprehensive desktop application built with Python Tkinter for managing document requests in educational institutions.
-This system facilitates students to request official documents, administrators to process requests, and handles payment processing through PayMongo integration.
+This system is designed for **Pambayang Dalubhasaan ng Marilao (PDM)** and facilitates students to request official documents, administrators to process requests, and handles payment processing through PayMongo integration.

+The system supports multiple user roles with role-based access control, ensuring secure and efficient document request management for educational institutions.

 ## 🚀 Features